kharvey19/options/README.md

 ## Acknowledgments

 This repository is forked from [TristanBester/options](https://github.com/TristanBester/options), which provided the foundation for the Q-learning baseline and hard-coded options implementation.
 Additional modules for option discovery and planning with SMDP value iteration have been added to this fork.

-This implementation is inspired by the seminal work on options framework by Sutton, Precup, and Singh, and the intrinsic motivation work by Singh, Barto, and Chentanez.